CharlotteAndJoe2015/charlotteandjoe2015.github.io/locations.md

 ##Reception

-South Farm is situated in south west Cambridgeshire, about 12 miles west of Cambridge, and about a 25 minute drive from the church.
+South Farm is situated on the Cambridgeshire/Hertfordshire border, about 12 miles west of Cambridge, and about a 25 minute drive from the church.

 <div class="scalableWrapper">
     <div class="h_iframe">